fredjean/simpler_workflow/README.md

 my_workflow.decision_loop
 ```

+The decision loop will be launched in it's own sub-process and will
+proceed to poll SWF for decision tasks.

 #### Customizing the workflow

 There are hooks for different section of the decision loop.
 You can specify what happens when the workflow is started with the ```on_start_execution```